 Click Save to close the Metric Explorer and return to

 The ExtraHop system will begin calculating the dynamic baseline.
-New baseline data points are added every hour or 30 seconds.
+New baseline data points are added every hour or 30 seconds, as shown in the following figure.